gpreddy172/Google-Play-Store-Apps-Analysis-EDA-/README.md

 - Expand dataset to **include more recent Play Store data** for trend comparison.

 ## License
-This project is for educational purposes.
+This project is for practice purposes.
 Data is sourced from Kaggle and remains the property of its original creators.

 ---